zostera/django-modeltrans/docs/pages/known-issues.rst

 ============

 We use django-modeltrans in production, but some aspects of it's API might be a bit surprising.
-This pages lists the issue we are aware of.
+This page lists the issue we are aware of.
 Some might get fixed at some point, some are just the result of database or Django implementations.

 Reading the explanation of the :ref:`inner_workings` might also help to understand some of these issues.